Color Measurement of Lycopene in Tomato and Watermelon Products - an09_05r Follow

-Angela Davis preparing to measure watermelon puree in a 10-mm transmission cell.
+Angela Davis preparing to measure watermelon puree in a 10-mm transmittance cell.
 Photo courtesy USDA Agricultural Research Service

 Davis, Angela R. et al, “A Rapid Hexane-free Method for Analyzing Lycopene Content in Watermelon,” Journal of Food Science, Volume 68, No. 1: 2003.

 Davis, Angela R. et al, “A Rapid Spectrophotometric Method for Analyzing Lycopene Content in Tomato and Tomato Products,” Postharvest Biology and Technology, Volume 28, No. 3: 2003.

 Francis, F. J., Colorants: Practical Guides for the Food Industry, St. Paul: Eagan Press, 1999.